Ken Novak

 Ken Novak (born July 3, 1954) is an American former professional football player who was a defensive tackle in the National Football League (NFL) in the 1970s.
 He played college football for the Purdue Boilermakers and was selected by the Baltimore Colts in the 1976 NFL draft.

 Biography

-Early years
+Early life

 Ken Novak was born July 3, 1954 in Willowick, Ohio, a suburb of Cleveland, where he attended Saint Mary Magdalene grade school.
 He went to St. Joseph High School, a private preparatory school in suburban Cleveland, where he earned six athletic letters participating in football, basketball, and track and field.
 He was the Ohio State discus champion in 1972, recording a throw of 179–6.

 College career

 He received an athletic scholarship from Purdue University where he became a standout defensive lineman.
 During his three years of varsity eligibility — 1973, 1974, and 1975 — Novak started in 31 of 33 games, making a total of 229 tackles, including 87 during his senior year.

 Big Ten Conference sportswriters named him Lineman of the Year in 1974 and he was named to Football Writers of America and Sporting News All-America teams as a senior in 1975.